 - Jobseekers Allowance (Income Based)

 - Employment and Support Allowance (Income Related)

 - Child Tax Credit

 Universal Credit is administered by the Department for Work and Pensions and not local councils.

-Those customers claiming Universal Credit (UC) will have their housing costs paid as part of their UC and will no longer be entitled to claim Housing Benefit.
+Those customers claiming Universal Credit (UC) who have their housing costs paid as part of their UC, are no longer entitled to claim Housing Benefit.

 All Pensions age claimants are excluded from the Universal Credit scheme and will still claim Housing Benefit.